 Departmental Business Parking Placard Guide

-Parking and Transportation supports on-campus, business-only mobility for a limited number of employees by issuing Departmental Business Placards (DBPs).
-The placards, which are sold only to departments, provide access to a range of university parking facilities.
-Each placard contains an imbedded proximity access card for use at gated parking facilities.
+Parking and Transportation supports on-campus, business-only mobility for a limited number of employees by issuing a limited number of Departmental Business Placards (DBPs).
+The placards, sold only to departments, provide access to a range of university parking facilities.
+Each placard contains an embedded proximity access card for use at qualifying gated parking facilities.
 Please contact the Parking and Transportation Department if you have any questions.

 A DBP is valid when used as follows:

-- When properly displayed on the dash of the vehicle in conjunction with an approved employee parking permit and only while conducting official university business in a UI parking facility.
-Approved employee parking permits to be used in conjunction with a DBP include the following parking permit types: Ramp Parking Permit or Surface A Parking Permit.
+- When properly displayed on the front dash, in conjunction with a valid and properly displayed University of Iowa faculty/staff ramp or surface reserved parking permit and only while conducting official University business in a UI parking facility.
+A list of permits not eligible to be used with DBP are listed on the back of the placard.

 - When used for no more than three consecutive hours for each entry.